 By providing targeted funding for rigorous evaluations of the most promising programs to improve governance, GI aims to offer guidance for implementing organizations, governments, and donors, so that policies can be guided by scientific evidence to improve development outcomes.

-GI has two regular funding cycles per year for full research projects, pilot studies, and travel/proposal develpment grants that address open questions outlined in the Governance Review Paper.
+GI has two regular funding cycles per year for full research projects, pilot studies, and travel/proposal development grants that address open questions outlined in the Governance Initiative Review Paper.
 RFPs are released in June and December, and funding decisions are announced in November and May.
 Each proposal is reviewed by three referees: an academic reviewer, a policy expert, and a member of the GI Review Board.
 The Review Board makes final funding decisions.
 J-PAL affiliates, J-PAL post-docs, and invited researchers are eligible to apply.
-PhD students, with support from an adviser who is J-PAL affiliate or GI-invited researcher, are also eligible to apply for travel/proposal development grants.
-Students who have applied for travel/proposal development grants in the past, or have documented evidence of successful piloting activities, are also eligible to apply for up to $50,000 for a pilot or full-scale study.
-Please email [email protected] with any questions.
+PhD students, with support from an adviser who is a J-PAL affiliate or GI-invited researcher, are also eligible to apply for travel/proposal development grants and up to $50,000 for a pilot or full-scale study.

 Request for Proposals: Application Documents